ZephireNZ/SpongeDocs/source/plugin/internals/access-transformers.rst

 Production
 ``````````
-To apply the access transformers in production you need to add a ``FMLAT`` manifest entry to your plugin with the file
+To apply the access transformers in production, you need to add a ``FMLAT`` manifest entry to your plugin with the file
 name of your access transformer in the ``META-INF`` directory.

 .. code-block:: groovy